Main Policy Content

 Library course reserves typically fall within two broad categories:

 - Traditional reserves – may include physical books, journals, photocopies of exams or course syllabi, video and audio media.
+Physical materials not owned by the Libraries may be placed on physical reserve with their owner’s permission.
+The Libraries are not responsible for damage to or loss of physical materials provided for course reserves.

 - Electronic/digital reserves – may include electronic formats such as scanned .pdf, .html, .doc, .ppt and streaming audio and video files.